kolenaIO/kolena/docs/metrics/precision.md

 As seen in its formula, precision only takes **positive** inferences (TP and FP) into account; negative inferences (TN and FN) are not considered.
-Thus, precision only provides one half of the picture, and should always be used in tandem with recall: recall penalizes failures to detect negative samples, where precision does not.
+Thus, precision only provides one half of the picture, and should always be used in tandem with recall: recall penalizes false negatives, whereas precision does not.

-For a single metric that takes both precision and recall into account, use F1 score.
+For a single metric that takes both precision and recall into account, use F1 score, which is the [harmonic] mean between precision and recall.